All Episodes

 Vet refugees, don't vet refugees.

-Say radical Islam or just kiss the ass of radical extremists.
+Say radical Islam or just kiss the ass of radical extremists because that's basically the choice.

-Education back to the states or top-down common core NEA supported, you know, failure, mediocrity at best.
+Education back to the states or top-down Common Core NEA-supported, you know, failure, mediocrity at best.

-Forty nine days, you live or die.
+That's what the election, 49 days, you live or die.

 America lives and moves forward and makes adjustments and changes, or we continue the same flawed, failed policies that have led to a precipitous decline.